VET Program Approval and Maintenance Procedure

 7. Schedule of proposed qualification resource and assessment development

-Note: these documents must be from two different units within the qualification, one unit should be, if possible, a high-risk unit
+Note: these documents must be from two different units within the qualification.
+One unit should be, if possible, a high-risk unit

-4. Any non-compliant application documentation must be resubmitted through Service Now with rectifications to Quality Assurance Services.
+4. Any non-compliant application documentation must be resubmitted through ServiceNow with rectifications to Strategic Regulatory Services.

 I.